bradleymubenga777/full-stack-roadmap/README.md

 Simple explainations and walkthroughs that will assist you in learning difficult concepts, some resources will contain links to external pages that will help you learn more.

 ## How to use this resource
-1. Switch to the `full-stack-roadmap` branch, there you will find a font-end and back-end folder.
+1. Switch to the `full-stack` branch, there you will find a font-end and back-end folder.
 2. Enter the folder of the resource you want to use and read the markdown.

 ## How to contribute